You’re not imagining it.

 - Drilling for gas and oil, including in L.A.

-- Raising loads of livestock for food, and engaging in problematic farming practices.
+- Raising loads of livestock for food.

 Can We Turn Things Around?

 To avoid the worst of climate change, we need to cut our greenhouse gas emissions, and the faster we do so, the better.

 There's a collective global agreement to cut emissions in an effort to keep temperatures from increasing more than 3.6 degrees Fahrenheit above preindustrial levels by the end of the century.
 A threshold at which we'll likely already see quite scary climate impacts around the globe.
 We could potentially meet the goal, though it's highly dependent on how aggressively nations around the world curb their emissions.

 California, for instance, will ban the sale of new gasoline-powered cars, trucks and SUVs by 2035 — one of the most aggressive policies around and an effort to dramatically cut emissions.

 There are a whole range of different emissions scenarios considered when looking at how things are going to play out over the next 80 years.
 Under the middle of the road emissions scenarios, we could see temperatures rise around 5.4 degrees Fahrenheit, a scenario leading climate scientists indicated they feel is the most likely, per a 2021 Nature survey.